dodorare/crossbow/docs/src/crossbundle/command-build.md

 locate the resulting Android library.
 This path is engine-neutral: any application that exposes a `cdylib` with the appropriate Android entry point can use it.

-Binary source rewriting is retained only for compatibility with older integrations.
-Select it explicitly with `rust_compiler = "ndk-glue"` or `rust_compiler = "quad"` under `[package.metadata.android]`.

 ### Bevy

 Expose the application as a library and let Bevy provide the native mobile entry point: